-Have you ever considered what actually is happening in your brain when you are thinking of what college your kid would better go or whether you should buy Iphone or Samsung smartphone?
-The first video we suggest you to watch is a TED talk of Barry Schwarz, an American psychologist, who explains why is it so difficult to make a choice and what a human feels when it comes to a big range of options that lie under this choice.
+Have you ever considered what actually is happening in your brain when you are thinking of what college your kid would better go to or whether you should buy iPhone or Samsung smartphone?
+The first video we suggest you to watch is a TED talk by Barry Schwarz, an American psychologist, who explains why is it so difficult to make a choice and what a human feels when it comes to a big range of options that lie under this choice.

 Barry Schwarz: The Paradox of choice, 2004

 What makes people want to buy an item you offer?
-What makes them losing interest and leaving your store without a purchase?
+What makes them lose interest and leave your store without a purchase?
 How can you influence their choices and increase their wish to become your customer?

 Sheena Iylengar: How to make choosing easier, 2011

 “Ask your employees to tell how all these choices are different from one another.
 If they can’t do that, neither can your consumers. ”

 “Why do people spend more when they are using ATM cards or credit cards?
 Because it doesn’t feel like real money.”

 “The category must tell something the chooser, not the choice maker.”

 “If I start you off easy, I learn how to choose.”